Saturday, November 8, 2025

 Share

-Turns out how to declutter your home responsibly is a lesson in how to be more sustainable all around.
-And this checklist will help.
+Decluttering your home is also a lesson in how to be more sustainable.
+Pro tip: a checklist will help.

 How to declutter your home checklist

 First and foremost, do you need to learn how to declutter or how to organize?
 It’s easy to see items that don’t have a home within your home as clutter or junk when the reality may be that you just haven’t spent the time to designate a space for these things.
-This is a very Konmari method of organization—find a home for everything in your home.
-But it works!
+This is a very Konmari method of organization — find a home for everything in your home and clutter will be a thing of the past.

 moving sustainably